shihaocao/scao-quartz-website/content/notes/the-clockmaker.md

 ---
 title: 'The Clockmaker - Vexare'
 date: 2025-01-27
-tags: [life, meaning, fun, friends]
+tags: [life, meaning, music, time]
 ---

 Like many songs back then in middle school, I associate [The Clockmaker - Vexare](https://youtu.be/-fhj30f3aJ0?si=-Qzj0DpENvQtwAG3) with the spring rain in Virginia, and the cold morning bus rides waiting for first period.